HoussemDellai/aca-course/10_aca_azuredevops/Readme.md

 # }
 ```

-In Azure Pipelines, create new service connection of type `Azure Service conection` named `azure-connection` and save the SPN.
+In Azure Pipelines, create new service connection of type `Azure Service connection` named `azure-connection` and save the SPN.

 ![](images/serviceconnection-azure.png)